 This theorem and the tools used in its proof, in particular the rank and degree extension described in Section~\ref{RD}, imply that if one knows the string C-groups of rank $(n+3)/2$ for $S_n$ with $n$ odd, one can construct from them all string C-groups of rank $(n+3)/2+k$ for $S_{n+k}$ for any positive integer $k$.
 The classification of the string C-groups of rank $r\geq (n+3)/2$ for $S_n$ is thus reduced to classifying string C-groups of rank $r$ for $S_{2r-3}$.

 The paper is organised as follows.
 In Section~\ref{Cgroups}, we give the basic definitions about string C-groups.
-We also include in this section some results on sesqui-extensions of string C-groups introduced in \cite{flm} and developed in \cite{flm2}.
+We also include in that section some results on sesqui-extensions of string C-groups which were introduced in \cite{flm} and developed in \cite{flm2}.

 In Section~\ref{T} we collect the known results on the upper bounds for the rank of string C-groups $\Gamma=(G,S)$ where $G$ is a transitive permutation group.
-We include in this section the classification of the highest rank string C-groups for the primitive groups of degree $n$ different from $S_n$ -- they have rank $\lceil n/2\rceil$ -- and the classification of the string C-groups of highest rank for transitive imprimitive groups -- they have rank $\lceil(n+1)/2\rceil$.
+We include in that section the classification of the highest rank string C-groups for the primitive groups of degree $n$ other than $S_n$ and $A_n$, and the classification of the string C-groups of highest rank for transitive imprimitive groups.

-The study of string C-groups of high rank, specially for the alternating and symmetric groups, was accomplished using permutation representation graphs of these groups on $n$ points.
+The study of string C-groups of high rank, specially for the alternating and symmetric groups of degree $n$, was accomplished using permutation representation graphs of these groups on $n$ points.
 For a better understanding of these representations we use a subgraph called fracture graph \cite{extension}.
 The concept of fracture graph turns out to be essential to the classification of the string C-groups for the symmetric group $S_n$ with ranks $n-3$ and $n-4$.
-This concept was developed further in \cite{2017CFLM} and a new subgraph appeared in the proof of the ``Aveiro Theorem'', the 2-fracture graph.
+This concept was developed further in \cite{2017CFLM} where a new subgraph appeared in the proof of the ``Aveiro Theorem'', the 2-fracture graph.
 In Section~\ref{frac} we classify all possible permutation representation graphs of string C-groups, which have rank at least $(n-1)/2$ and admit a 2-fracture graph.
-This classification includes string C-groups of highest rank for alternating groups of odd degree.
-So it gives an important contribution to the classification of the string C-groups of highest rank for alternating groups -- this classification has not yet been accomplished.
+This classification includes string C-groups of the highest rank for alternating groups of odd degree.
+So it gives an important contribution to the classification of the string C-groups of the highest rank for alternating groups.
+This classification has not yet been accomplished.